HicResearch/TREEHOOSE/doc/deployment/Step5-AddProjectBudgetControls.md

 - [ ] Confirm the stack status is "CREATE_COMPLETE"

-When the budget action gets triggered (depends on *AnnualBudgetLimit* and *ActionThreshold*), any user trying to create a new workspace in SWB will see this error message:
+When the budget action gets triggered (depends on *AnnualBudgetLimit* and *ActionThreshold*), any allowed user trying to create a new workspace in SWB will see this error message:

 ![SWB Workspace Creation Expected Failure](../../res/images/Status-DenySWBWorkspaceCreation.png)